 Using the templates gave us a better idea of where we would want them before we started cutting the foam.
 We used a drill and a keyhole saw to make the openings.

-My next blog will go over how we painted and decorated the tree!
+My next blog will go over how we painted and decorated this fairy house tree!

 This tabletop tree is the centerpiece of the College Fae table at my booth.
 Doing this smaller project gave us experience before proceeding to the bigger one – a large tree centerpiece that will have a Dryad emerging from its trunk!
 (Stay tuned!!)